usgs/hazdev-broker/cpp/README.md

 This is the C++11 implementation of the library used to communicate with the Hazdev Broker Cluster.

+The library supports sending (producing) and receiving (consuming) messages to/from an Apache Kafka Broker Cluster.
+The library also supports heartbeat messages (sent by the producer) to enable better monitoring of broker communication.

 Dependencies
 ------
 * Hazdev-Broker utilizes [JSON](www.json.org) for formatting.